Limited Time Offer

 Common screening and safety steps

-• Medical review (including blood pressure and other key health factors)
+• medical review (including blood pressure and other key health factors)

-• Mental health history review and risk screening
+• mental health history review and risk screening

-• Medication/substance review
+• medication/substance review

-• Plan for transportation and aftercare
+• a plan for transportation and aftercare

-• Clear boundaries around dosing, monitoring, and follow-up
+• clear boundaries around dosing, monitoring, and follow-up

 How to find a KAP therapist: 5 steps (and what to look for)